exergy-connect/TOOL/SR-Linux-Underlay.md

 # Basic underlay configuration for spine and leaf

-The snippets below can be used to configure an SR Linux node with basic underlay connections between spines and leaves:
+The snippets below can be used to configure a pair of SR Linux nodes with basic underlay connectivity and BGP between spines and leaves:

 Spine1:
 ```